Quakers in Europe

-The Quaker movement began in England in the Seventeenth Century.
+The Quaker movement began in England in the 17th century.
 Small Quaker groups were planted in various places across Europe during this early period (For instance, see the Stephen Crisp article).
-Quakers in Europe outside Britain and Ireland are not now very numerous although new groups have started in the former Soviet Union and satellite countries.
+Quakers in Europe outside Britain and Ireland are not very numerous (2023) although new groups have started in the former Soviet Union and successor countries.
 By far the largest national grouping of Quakers in Europe is in Britain.

-History
+As of 2017, there were around 32,100 Quakers (Friends) in Europe.

+By Country

+Albania

+In 2017, there were 380 Friends in Albania within its one Evangelical (Gurneyite) meeting.

 Belgium and Luxembourg

 Quaker Meetings are held in Brussels and Luxembourg, with occasional meetings in Antwerp and Ghent.
 The first Meeting for Business was held in Brussels in March 1975.
+As of 2017, there were 106 Friends in the combined Monthly Meeting.

 Quaker Council for European Affairs

 The Quaker Council for European Affairs (QCEA) is an international not-for-profit organisation which seeks to promote the values and political concerns of the Religious Society of Friends (Quakers) at the European level.
 It undertakes research and advocacy in the fields of peacebuilding and human rights policy, notably in relation to the European Union and the Council of Europe.
 Founded in 1979 by Quakers who worked in the European institutions, it is based in Brussels, Belgium, and is registered under Belgian law.